anniefenton/milestone-project-1/README.md

 - Padding between contact forms on phone devices

 ## Technologies Used
+- **Bootstrap 4.2.1** used to help make the site responsive.
+Navbar, form, and card structures were also taken from Boostrap documentation.
+- **Google Fonts** used to provide the typography across the site.
+- **Font Awesome** used to add icons to headers and pieces of text to convey meaning, and to provide links to social media sites.
+- **Git** was utilised for version control and publishing additions and changes to Github.
+- **GitHub** used to store the project once published from GitPod.
+- **Canva** used to create the logo seen in the top-left corner of the site's pages.
+- **Balsamiq** used to create wireframes in the README.md file.

 ## Testing
+### Validators
+The HTML and CSS code was run through the validators and changes made where they could be made.
+There were no errors in the CSS code.
+### Known bugs
+On the contact.html page, when viewing on a mobile device, there is no gap between the two contact forms.
+The developer would prefer there to be a break between the two forms.

 ## Deployment
 ### How to Run this project locally